bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 mkdir ~/greenlight && cd ~/greenlight
 ```

-Greenlight will read its environment configuration from the `env` file.
+Greenlight will read its environment configuration from the `.env` file.
 To generate this file and install the Greenlight Docker image, run:

 ```
-docker run --rm bigbluebutton/greenlight:v2 cat ./sample.env > env
+docker run --rm bigbluebutton/greenlight:v2 cat ./sample.env > .env
 ```

 ## 3. Configure Greenlight

-If you open the `env` file you'll see that it contains information for all of the Greenlight configuration options.
+If you open the `.env` file you'll see that it contains information for all of the Greenlight configuration options.
 Some of these are mandatory.

-When you installed in step two, the `env` file was generated at `~/greenlight/env`.
+When you installed in step two, the `.env` file was generated at `~/greenlight/.env`.

 ### Generating a Secret Key